benjamin-mathias-clark/energy_communities/README.md

 # Predicting Energy Community Eligibility
+The code in this repository reproduces the IRS's methodology to determine what counties qualify as energy communities where clean energy projects are eligible for increased tax credits.

+Using this code, I've generated [predictions](https://docs.google.com/spreadsheets/d/1dwxNsArpU8WewtduW35-_tZ-ETdZwX0xTdKmldsOUE8/view) for which counties will qualify as energy communities in 2025 based on the partial year data for 2024 which is currently available.

+## Background
 Federal law provides significant investment tax credits[^1] for clean electricity and energy storage projects, provided certain criteria are satisfied.
 When project labor standards are met, or if projects qualify for size-based exceptions, the baseline tax credit is 30%.
 Two additional bonus